Coyote Logistics Commissions New Third-Party Industry Study That Sheds Light on the Challenges Facing Today’s European Shippers and Carriers

 Survey data captured from year-long studies reveal similar roadblocks for shippers and carriers, and their preferred balance of technology and human expertise in the supply chain.

 CHICAGO (24 Oct.
 2019) – As excessive fragmentation continues to impact the European road freight market – with 50% of shippers working with over 30 carriers at a time – supply chain professionals are faced with navigating a complex industry.
-To do so effectively, shippers and carriers need to understand the dynamics of the market, which is why Coyote Logistics, a leading global third-party logistics (3PL) provider, is releasing exclusive new research today on the challenges facing supply chain professionals in today’s unpredictable market.
+To do so effectively, shippers and carriers need to understand the dynamics of the market, which is why Coyote Logistics, a leading global logistics provider, is releasing exclusive new research today on the challenges facing supply chain professionals in today’s unpredictable market.

 Titled “The Evolution of Technology + Humanity: Building a Supply Chain for Long-Term Success,” the study is comprised of results and data from two unique shipper and carrier surveys, along with Coyote Logistics’ own customer research.
 Developed in collaboration with third-party research firms MakerStreet (headquartered in Amsterdam) and Martec (satellite office in Frankfurt), Coyote Logistics investigated the unique challenges of decision makers across all European markets to understand the ideal balance between technology and human expertise.